 Not all manufacturers have toric lens goggles in a portfolio.
 And if they have, the price can be high.

 OutdoorMaster VISION XL snow goggles have a toric lens, and their price is really low.
-VISION XL with a bonus lens has a bigger value than their price of $74.99.
+VISION XL with a bonus lens has a bigger value than its price of $74.99.
 They have all technologies you require (anti-fog coating, 100% UV 400 protection, helmet compatibility, easy fit, and adjustability) plus a toric lens that gives you a better view.

 Best Technology: ULTRA XL